SushantGagneja/ultra-low-latency-ML-inference-on-FPGA/README.md

 ![XNOR-Popcount ALU Logic](media/xnor_logic.png)

 #### FPGA Physical Tape-Down & Floorplan
-The following diagram illustrates how the logical architecture maps to the physical SLG47910V GreenPAK fabric and I/O ring.
+The following diagram illustrates how the logical architecture maps to the physical SLG47910V ForgeFPGA fabric and I/O ring.
 The architecture is severely I/O bound, dedicating 4 pins to the SPI bus, 1 for the System Clock, and 1 for the asynchronous Interrupt.

 ![SLG47910V Physical Floorplan](media/floorplan.png)